-The technical feasibility of waste package retrieval has already been demonstrated for certain disposal concepts, such as the so-called KBS-3 concept planned in Sweden and Finland, basically using similar methods as employed for emplacement of the waste packages [25].
-In addition, it has been pointed out that retrieval of wastes in a deep mined repository is always technically possible [26], albeit at costs that depend on factors such as design, age of the deeply emplaced waste packages, radiation shielding of packages, and so forth.
-The IAEA stresses the following:
+The technical feasibility of waste package retrieval has already been demonstrated for certain disposal concepts, such as the so-called KBS-3 concept planned in Sweden and Finland, basically using similar methods as employed for emplacement of the waste packages [26].
+In addition, it has been pointed out that retrieval of wastes in a deep mined repository is always technically possible [27], albeit at costs and radiological exposure of workers that depend on factors such as design, age of the deeply emplaced waste packages, radiation shielding of packages, and so forth.